The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

 \cite{Grichener.Kobayashi.Soker:2022} showed that with a delay time of 10-20Myr the steep decline towards low metallicities, mentioned above, could be avoided for the average [Eu/Fe] as a function of [Fe/H].
-They attributed it to the occurrence of common envelope jet supernovae, originating from mergers of neutron stars with the cores of massive stars, discussed in section \ref{sec:other}.
+They attributed this to the occurrence of common envelope jet supernovae, originating from mergers of neutron stars with the cores of massive stars, discussed previously in section \ref{sec:other}.
 They could occur earlier and more frequently than neutron star mergers.
-However, this scenario - until now only investigated in analytical approaches - is still waiting for multi-D simulations of such events, which would confirm the existence of a high density in the inner layers of the accretion disk (with high electron Fermi energies to cause neutron-rich matter by electron captures) and the possible mixing of neutron star matter into the ejected inner disk matter \citep{Soker:2025}.
+However, this scenario - until now only investigated in analytical approaches - is still waiting for multi-dimensional simulations of such events, which would confirm the existence of a high density in the inner layers of the accretion disk (with high electron Fermi energies to cause neutron-rich matter by electron captures) and the possible mixing of neutron star matter into the ejected inner disk matter \citep{Soker:2025}.
 Such conditions are required to produce a full r-process up to the heaviest nuclei.

-The delay time distribution DTD of gravitational-wave-driven neutron star mergers is predicted to follow a power law, proportional to $t^{-1}$.
+The delay-time distribution DTD of gravitational-wave-driven neutron star mergers is predicted to follow a power law, proportional to $t^{-1}$.
 However, \cite{Maoz.Nakar:2025} found that the observed distribution of mergers is well reproduced by a two-population model, combining mergers born with a $t^{-1}$ DTD and a second population born with a $t^{-2}$ DTD.
-While the vast majority of all mergers is taking place within 1Gyr, a substantial excess between 10 and 100 Myr is found in comparison to a pure $t^{-1}$ power law.
-Such changes would reproduce the observed [Eu/Fe] as a function of [Fe/H] assuming neutron star mergers, as discussed above.
-The argument by \cite{Beniamini.Piran:2019} that the kick from the second supernovae explosion can result in ultra-fast mergers, would also support the claim that neutron star mergers can account for the r-process in the early galaxy.
+Although the vast majority of all mergers take place within 1Gyr, a substantial excess between 10 and 100 Myr is found in comparison to a pure $t^{-1}$ power law.
+Such changes would reproduce the observed [Eu/Fe] as a function of [Fe/H] for neutron star mergers, as discussed above.
+The argument by \cite{Beniamini.Piran:2019} that the kick from the second supernovae explosion can result in ultra-fast mergers would also support the claim that neutron star mergers can account for the r-process in the early galaxy.